 If smoking influences FEV1 then sample selection by restricting to ever smokers opens a collider path from the instrument to FEV1 via the unmeasured confounder U, and so depending on the relative magnitude of confounding on smoking and FEV1 the instrument-outcome R2 could be estimated to be higher than the instrument-exposure R2.

 See the Supplementary Note for a numerical example that illustrates both of these mechanisms.
-We wouldn’t necessarily describe these as issues with the MR Steiger test, as the incorrect result is a consequence of errors in estimating the R2 values.
+We would not describe these as issues with the MR Steiger test, as the incorrect result is a consequence of errors in estimating the R2 values due to study design.

 We re-performed the analysis that Lutz et al present, this time using publicly available UK Biobank data, which does not suffer from sample selection due to COPD status (though important to note it does suffer from other forms of less extreme sample selection4).
 In our analyses cigarette pack years and ever vs never smoking have negative influences on lung function, while smoking cessation (which selects for ever smokers) has a positive influence on lung function.
 In all analyses smoking behaviour are inferred to be causally upstream of lung function using the MR Steiger test (Table 1, full methods and results in Supplementary Note).
 This result contradicts Lutz et al’s claim that horizontal pleiotropy distorted the results of the MR Steiger method, as we would expect horizontal pleiotropic effects to be relatively consistent across datasets when using the same instruments and when analysing individuals from the same ancestral background.
 To our knowledge Lutz et al did not make the summary data available for the analyses that they ran on the COPD selected sample so we cannot re-analyse that directly.